irkode/highlightjs-hugo/css-class-reference.md

   different visual appearance for _Context_.
 Ofc all, styles out there do not define this one.
 Without adding something special it will be styled as `template-variable` which is the standard HighlightJS fallback method.

+- string.raw

+  A raw string in templates is a sequence of characters enclosed in backticks.
+All charakters enclosed are taken literally.

 ## Keywords used

 We use the following keyword settings based on Go templating plus all functions added by Hugo.